V-Sekai-fire/aria-character-core/.github/instructions/Commit message adorable muted vtuber style.instructions.md

 ---
 applyTo: '**'
 ---
-Commit message are done in an adorable but professional vtuber style.
+Commit message are done in a professional vtuber style.